Home » International Relations » India and Trinidad and Tobago

 In July 2025, India and Trinidad and Tobago elevated their diplomatic relationship with a landmark bilateral visit by Indian Prime Minister Narendra Modi.
-This was the first official visit by an Indian Prime Minister in 26 years, coinciding with the 180th anniversary of the arrival of Indian indentured laborers to Trinidad and Tobago in 1845.
+This was the first official visit by an Indian Prime Minister in 26 years, coinciding with the 180th anniversary of the arrival of Indian indentured labourers to Trinidad and Tobago in 1845.

 This historic moment reflected not only deep civilizational and cultural ties, but also a renewed focus on economic, strategic, and developmental cooperation between the two nations.